Court of appeal (France): History

-Until 1958, appeals of judgments by juges de paix, justices of the peace, and labour courts (de prud'hommes) were brought before the tribunal civil (civil tribunal), while a tribunal d'arrondissement existed for appeals from tribunaux paritaires des baux ruraux and a regional commission of sécurité sociale to appeal the decisions of the first instance.
+Until 1958, appeals of judgments of a 'juge de paix, justice of the peace, and labor courts (de prud'hommes) were brought before the tribunal civil (civil tribunal), while a tribunal d'arrondissement existed for appeals from tribunaux paritaires des baux ruraux and a regional commission of sécurité sociale to appeal the decisions of the first instance.
 Courts of appeal only recognize, in civil matters, recourse against the judgment of a civil tribunal or a commercial tribunal.
 In penal matters, courts of appeal accept correctional and police tribunal appeals.

-With the reform of 1958, the court of appeal became the only appeal jurisdiction of the judiciary.
+With the reform of 1958, the courts of appeals became the only appellate courts for the ordinary court system.
 The exceptions (assizes appeal court, National Court of incapacity and of workplace injury et National court to retain safety) were re-created afterwards.

 Organisation

 The magistrates of the court of appeal are generally experienced jurists who began their careers in a first-degree jurisdiction.
 Each court of appeal is presided over by a "premier président" (also known as the "chef de cour").
 The other magistrates du siège are chamber presidents and the counselors, names which recall the parlements of the Ancien Régime.
 At the court of appeal the vice-présidents and the judges assigned to the first president are affected and can exercise their functions either at the court of appeal or in any related tribunal in that scope.
 The first president, the chamber presidents and the counselors of the court of appeal are the only magistrates who can preside at assizes courts.